minhtaimc/edge-store-shipping-methods-dsl/README.md

 **Use case:** Frontend checkout page - get all shipping methods with complete display information.

+**Important:** Methods with `availabilityMode: "hide"` are automatically filtered out.
+Only methods that should be displayed (either available, disabled with hints, or with upgrade progress) are returned.

-Returns all shipping methods with full display details including:
+Returns all visible shipping methods with full display details including:
 - Current tier information (name, price, estimatedDays, icon, badge)
 - Availability status and display mode
 - Upgrade hints with progress tracking